 Choose the diet based on your lifestyle.
 You need to be able to stick to the diet to succeed, so this is the primary consideration.

-Look for help from a support group
+Get help from a food intolerance support group

 If you see a diet offered with support incorporated this is a great approach.
 Sticking to a diet that offers you the support of a group of people with similar problems will greatly help you to stick to that diet.

-Cost of an elimination diet
+Managing the cost of an elimination diet

 For those on a tight budget, the cost of following the diet is a consideration.
 Some allergen free food manufacturers offer dietary advice.
 Normally it is great advice, but the diets they recommend tend to feature their products, which can make them expensive to follow.